globus-labs/proxima/examples/molecule-sampling/README.md

 Increasing the numebr of points increases accuracy of the model at the expense of longer runtimes.

 ## Logging Capabilities

-Thea application creates a new directory with runtime information each time you invoke it.
+The application creates a new directory with runtime information each time you invoke it.
 The directories are named after the start time and contain several files: